scipy-conference/scipy_proceedings/papers/trai/trai.rst

 ++++++++++++++++++++++++++++++++++++++++++++++
 ..
 MSz part

+ToFNest

 In ToFNest we are approximating surface normals from depth images, recorded with Time-of-Flight cameras.
 The approximation is done using a neural network.
 The base of our neural network is the PyTorch library, since the whole process is done using Python 3.6 as our programming language.
+Using PyTorch we have created a Feature Pyramid Network type model (:cite:’FPN2017’).

-The main pipeline of the data was the following: first we read the images with opencv, then we prepare them with numpy.
-From a numpy array it is easy to convert it to a torch tensor on the GPU, that then creates the predictions about the surface normals.
+The main pipeline of the data was the following: first we read the depth images with opencv (alongside the depth information we could also use the infrared information or the rgb information from the camera as well, thus adding more information to work with), then we prepare them with numpy.
+From a numpy array it is easy to convert it to a torch tensor on the GPU, which then creates the predictions about the surface normals.
 An example of the prediction can be seen in the next image, where the direction of the normal vectors are decoded with RGB images.
-The results were accurate relative to other techniques, but the time was much less.

 .. figure:: ToFNest.png
   :width: 400